uptrain-ai/uptrain/README.md

   <img src="https://github.com/uptrain-ai/uptrain/assets/108270398/10d0faeb-c4f8-422f-a01e-49a891fa7ada" alt="Demo of UpTrain's LLM evaluations with scores for hallucinations, retrieved-context quality, response tonality for a customer support chatbot"/>
 </h4>

 **[UpTrain](https://uptrain.ai)** is an open-source unified platform to evaluate and improve Generative AI applications.
-We provide grades for 20+ preconfigured checks (covering language, code, embedding use-cases), perform root cause analysis on failure cases and give insights on how to resolve them.
+We provide grades for 20+ preconfigured checks (covering language, code, embedding use cases), perform root cause analysis on failure cases and give insights on how to resolve them.

 <br />